dodona-edu/dodona-edu.github.io/en/tested/README.md

 1. An exercise name in Dutch and in English.
 2. The path name of the test suite (`tests.json`) relative to the `echo/evaluation` directory.
 3. Python as the default programming language.
    While TESTed supports multiple programming languages, Dodona currently supports only a single programming language per exercise.
 4. Private access to the exercise.
    We use this default since this is a tutorial, but we encourage making exercises publicly available on Dodona.

 See [_Exercise configuration_](/en/references/exercise-config) for more details on the configuration options for Dodona exercises.
+The [options specific to TESTed](/en/tested/exercise-config) can also be interesting.

 ### 4. Problem statement